You’ve got the qualifications, the skills and the experience – congratulations, you’re obviously an expert in your field.

 If you have a site with a content management system, then you should be able to add content, email capture forms and a downloadable offer to your website yourself.

-But if all this has you thinking ‘Yikes!’, then you probably need to work with a professional marketing partner who can take care of it all for you so that you can focus on doing what you do best.
+But if all this has you thinking ‘Yikes!’, then you probably need to work with a web designer who can take care of it all for you so that you can focus on doing what you do best.

 When you’re looking into who you might want to work with to help with your marketing, make sure you ask yourself these questions: